-Generally, court proceedings are public matters.
-In the vast majority of jurisdictions, this includes divorce proceedings.
-This means that unless the court agrees to file divorce records under seal, filings in divorce proceedings become matters of public record.
-Exceptions to open court records exist including the identification of children and victims of sexual abuse, amongst others.
+Court proceedings are generally public information.
+In most jurisdictions, this includes divorce proceedings.
+Public policy requires all other vital records to be available to the public.
+Unless the court agrees to file divorce records under seal, filings in divorce proceedings become matters of public record.
+For example, cases that identify children or victims of sexual abuse are often sealed.

-In most places, however, to protect divorce documents from being open to the public, one or both participants must ask the court to file records in the case under seal.
+The participants in a divorce case must ask the court to file the case under seal to keep divorce documents out of the public eye.
 When a court files divorce records under seal, confidential or sensitive information within those records remains private and doesn't become a matter of public record.
-Courts can order entire records or portions of them to be filed under seal.
+Courts can order entire documents or portions of them to be filed under seal.

 The following is an overview of divorce records and privacy protections.

 The Decision to File Divorce Records Under Seal

 The court will not automatically seal divorce records.
 Parties in a divorce case must request that the court seal them.
 The judge must decide whether to grant a motion to seal.

 To obtain a court order to seal the divorce records, the parties must present a motion stating:

 - The reasons for sealing the divorce record